OutSystems/docs-support/src/enterprise/install/add-front-end/add-front-end.md

     * Select the applicable operating system and database software options

 <div class="info" markdown="1">
-Make sure the new server is a clean Platform Server installation and does not contain settings from previous OutSystems installations.
-Otherwise, a recompilation of all the modules in the factory might be required.
+Make sure the new server is a clean Platform Server installation and does not contain settings or application deployments from previous OutSystems installations.
+Otherwise, a recompilation of all the modules in the factory might be required, or the deployment of new applications may fail.
 </div>

 ### Use automation to add new front ends